schitresh/system-design/design_concepts/1_architecture/6_cap_theorem.md

     - Updates in one partition might not make it to other partitions
     - Before a client reads from the out-of-date partition
   - The only thing to cope with this possibility
-    - Is to stop serving requests from the out-of-date parition
+    - Is to stop serving requests from the out-of-date partition
     - But then it is no longer 100% available
 - If two servers (S1, S2) cannot communicate (partition)
   - And data is updated in S1, we can do one of these for S2: